Why Marketing Automation Matters for Small Business

 Choose Mailchimp if you need a simple, affordable email marketing tool with basic automation and strong e-commerce support.
 Mailchimp works well for businesses that prioritize ease of use over advanced features.

 Looking for a CRM to pair with your marketing platform?
 See our best CRM software for startups or explore HubSpot alternatives if you want to compare your options.
-You can also review our evaluation methodology to learn how we test and rate software.
+You can also review our evaluation methodology to learn how we evaluate and rate software.

 Frequently Asked Questions